 Note: For all accepted submissions, at least one author should register for the conference.

 POSTER SUBMISSION REQUIREMENTS

-Poster submissions should be between 3-5 pages, including all figures but excluding references, in one of the ACM Primary Article Templates (Note: we are no longer using an extended abstract format).
+Poster abstract submissions should be between 4-6 pages, including all figures but excluding references, in one of the ACM Primary Article Templates (Note: we are no longer using an extended abstract format).
 This is the same template used for full papers.

 - Microsoft Word for Windows

 - Overleaf (or search for ACM Conference Proceedings “Master” Template)